All Episodes

 Gotcha, bitch.

-Including more than 10 victims, five of whom are named in a superseding indictment.
+Like, holy including more than 10 victims, five of whom are named in the superseding indictment.

 Not to mention, guys, the government had a bunch of people that were on his staff that testified against him.